zeptofs/nz-api-documentation/source/index.html.md

 ## Try it out
 The best way to familiarise yourself with our API is by interacting with it.

+**Prefer a screencast?
+We've got you covered: [https://vimeo.com/246203244](https://vimeo.com/246203244).**

 We've preloaded a collection of all our endpoints for you to use in Postman.

 Before you start, load up our API collection: